ciernyvlk/Challenges/Challenge1/metadata/writeup.md

 ```bash
 msfconsole
 ```
-## What command have to use for find the flag?
+## What command I have to use to find the flag?

 Cost: 30%